-I thought I would share some tips on how to make your knitwear and woollen items last longer.
+I thought I would share some tips caring for your lambswool knitwear so you can make your knitwear and woollen items last longer.
 With good care, there is no reason why your scarf, hat or jumper shouldn’t last a lifetime.

 1. Wash your lambswool knitwear sparingly.